ChiragLakhanpal/Demystifying-Components-of-Riding-Hailing/Abstracts/IMDB Dataset.md

-# Movies, Data, and Chaos: Journey of IMDB ratings through COVID
+# Movies, Data, and Chaos: Journey of IMDB ratings through COVID by  Shikha, Abhishek and Chirage

 ### **About Project:**